The Chimera (a hideous amalgamation of a lion, a goat and a dragon)

 The few tales of cannibalism (such as Tantalus and Atreus).

 Zeus makes another woman pregnant, then hides her underground.
-She gives birth to a giant...dying of childbirth.
+She gives birth to a giant... and dies of childbirth.

 The same giant flirts with Artemis.
 He gets sent off to Tartarus to be forever eaten alive by eagles.
 This was not Prometheus, just some Casanova Wannabe.